lijq33/SSAD/readme.md

 ##Type of user
-level = 1 Call Center Operator - able to create and update crisis level = 2 Admin - able to archive crisis level = 3 Super Admin - able to do what level 1 & level 2 are able to do, additionally, it may add register new lvl 1-2 acc
+role 1 - Call Center Operator - able to register a new crisis role 2 - Crisis Manager - able to update and archive crisis role 3 - Civil Defences Admin - able to keep track which CD shelter is in-charge of the crisis.
+The status of the CD shelter role 4 - Admin Manager - able to register and remove new account

 ##THINGS TO DO